SenchaProSvcs/ExtSpect/ReadMe.txt

 Some objects appear wrapped with braces,with letters in front of them.
 Those letters indicate the name of the class the object instantiates.
 For example, O{0...} is an instance of Object, and it has no properties.
-A default config may show {21p/1m...}.
-This is an object that belongs to no class, and has 21 properties and 1 method.
+A default config may show {21p/9m...}.
+This is an object that belongs to no class, and has 21 properties and 9 methods.
 Some of the abbreviations for classes are:

 TC : TemplateClass (not documented)